jpmorris/data_science_consultant_lessons/lectures/002-best_programming_practices/002-09-important-considerations-discussion.md

 ## Abstraction vs Repetition - DRY isn't sacrosanct.

 ## Never Nester - How many levels of nesting is too many?

+## Should transform before or after you pass

+e.g nested function needs a datetime object, but the function that calls it has it as a string, should you transform before you pass or after you pass

+## should you make something global or always pass?

+e.g. 'engine' database connector, should you define it as a global or pass it in